KashiCode/SimpleDBMS/README.md

 conn = sqlite3.connect("users.db")
 c = conn.cursor()

 # Where username is your username, password is your password and role is either "employee" or "admin".
-Editing this will add your credential to the database.
 c.execute("INSERT INTO users VALUES ('username', 'password', 'role')") conn.commit()